"Never doubt that a small group of committed people can change the world. Indeed, it is the only thing that ever has." - Margaret Mead BC ’23

 Being a member of the Social Justice House means committing yourself to attending weekly meetings, planning activities, facilitating programs and events, and engaging with your peers, community members, and local activists and organizations in an effort to educate, spread peace, and eradicate injustice.
 Students will reflect on their experiences through group discussion, peer-to-peer dialogue, journaling, and blogging.
 Students will also be responsible for creating their own community expectations, values, and identity within their shared living environment.

-Members of the Social Justice House are required to return to campus early to participate in Special Interest Housing training (Wednesday, August 28th-30th, 2013) and help the Res Life office with Res Hall Check-Ins for continuing students (Saturday, August 31st & Sunday, September 1st, 2013).
+Members of the Social Justice House are required to return to campus early on Tuesday, August 26, 2014 to participate in Special Interest Housing training (Wednesday, August 27 - Friday, August 29, 2014) and help the Res Life office with Res Hall Check-Ins for continuing students (Saturday, August 30 & Sunday, August 31, 2014).

 For more information or if you have any questions, please contact Frank Cirioni (Associate Director for Residential Life & Housing) at firstname.lastname@example.org or 212-854-6608.